die casting factory

 ZA-27 : Poor castability in die casting, excellent bearing properties (low friction, high wear resistance).
 It is used for heavy-duty bearings, gears, and structural components.

-Zinc Alloy-Zamak can be used more wider than ZA due to lower cost and high efficiency mass production.
+Common Zinc Alloys-Zamak is used more wider than ZA due to lower cost and high efficiency mass production.
 Proven through practice that zamak alloys have better fluidity and ducility, and more harder than ZA.
 So zamak can be used in various industries, how ZA is only for some specific fields, which require lightweight applications.

 Zamak Vs. ZA Alloys

-Zamak Alloys melting points is always lower than ZA Alloys ones, and also a better castibility.
+Zamak Alloys melting points is always lower than ZA Alloys ones, and zamak is used more wider than za, and also a better castibility.
 From other metal metal elements on basic of zin metal, different other metal content composed with zin metal, and result in variant zinc alloys.
+Zamak vs za alloys material compositions.

 PropertyZamak Alloys (2, 3, 5)ZA Alloys (8, 12, 27)